salimaghad/cogdocs/README.md

 - Updating libraries  or dependencies
 - Code navigation
 - Unit & integration tests
-- Many day-to-day assistant tasks like ordering on Amazon, DoorDash, and more

 ## Getting Access

 If your company is already working with Cognition, you can request permissions with your Administrator or Cognition directly and access Devin via the web application preview.devin.ai.

-If you do not have access and your name is already on our waitlist, we do small waitlist releases every week and invite users to join our Technical Preview along with our Slack/Discord community.
+If you do not have access and your name is already on our waitlist, we do small waitlist releases every week and invite users to join our Technical Preview along with our Slack and Discord communities.

 ## General Product Features